phuongdnguyen/terraform-provider-nexus/docs/resources/repository_npm_proxy.md

 Optional:

-- `strict_content_type_validation` (Boolean) Whether to validate uploaded content's MIME type appropriate for the repository format
+- `strict_content_type_validation` (Boolean) Whether to validate uploaded content's MIME type appropriate for the repository format, defaults to `true` if unset

 <a id="nestedblock--cleanup"></a>